Angelina-yu-MinDun/E-Commerce-Review-Prediction/README.md

 The modelling stage compared five configurations across Random Forest, Gradient Boosting, and XGBoost using SMOTE and class-weight strategies for imbalance handling.

 The selected communication focus was **Random Forest with class weighting**, because it performed strongly for identifying likely positive reviewers.
-In the presentation artifact, the model is summarized by its positive-class precision:
+The model is summarized by its positive-class precision:

 - Positive-class precision: 82%